 2.5.
 Surgical procedure

 Under anesthesia, a suprapubic bladder catheter was surgically inserted into the bladder and left in place for 4 wk postoperatively to ensure proper drainage of urine during healing.
 Subsequently, the bulbar and proximal penile urethra was exposed and dissected through an inverted Y-shaped perineal incision.
 A 6-cm-long segment of urethra starting distal to the membranous urethra was transected and removed.
 The cell-seeded urethral scaffold was interposed and its ends were anastomosed with the native ends of urethral tissues using 6/0 Vicryl sutures.
 The wound was closed in layers in a routine fashion.
 Gentle compression was applied to the surgical wound.
 The bandage was kept in place for 3 d before reapplication whenever possible.
-Analgesia (buprenorphine, 0.01
+Analgesia (buprenorphine, 0.01 mg/kg) was administered intramuscularly at the end of the procedure followed by another administration every 8 h for the first 2 d and as needed thereafter.

 The urethral tubes were left in place for 3–4 wk whenever possible.
 Upon removal, retrograde and voiding computed tomography (CT) urethrocystography (Toshiba 32-slice Aquilion scanner) was performed.
 The CT study was repeated at 1, 3, 6, and 12 mo after surgery.
 The suprapubic catheter was closed at the time of urethral stent removal and was removed 1 wk later in all experimental animals.
 In the control group, removal of the suprapubic catheter depended on the degree of patency of the urethra.